-(29) Types: e and s are the basic ground types of entities and states, a → b is the type of a function mapping arguments from type a to results of type b, Sa is the type of a set of values of type a.
+(29) Types: e and s are the basic ground types of entities and states, $a \rightarrow b$ is the type of a function mapping arguments from type a to results of type b, Sa is the type of a set of values of type a.

 Note that this type hierarchy differs from the type systems in more familiar logics, such as Montague's (1973) higher-order IL or Gallin's (1975) more perspicuous Ty2, in lacking a basic type t of truth values.
-That said, a set type Sa can be put into one-to-one correspondence with the characteristic function $\mathbf{a} \rightarrow \mathbf{t}$, so there is a sense in which truth values remain implicitly present in the system.6
+That said, a set type Sa can be put into one-to-one correspondence with the characteristic function $a \to t$, so there is a sense in which truth values remain implicitly present in the system (and those wanting truth values can easily reformulate my semantics in a type logic like Ty2).